kpdecker/jsdiff/CONTRIBUTING.md

 - Have tests
 - Don't decrease the current code coverage (see coverage/lcov-report/index.html)

-## Building
+## Building and testing

 ```
 yarn
 yarn test
 ```

-Running `yarn test -- dev` will watch for tests within Node and `karma start` may be used for manual testing in browsers.
+To run tests in a *browser* (for instance to test compatibility with Firefox, with Safari, or with old browser versions), run `yarn karma start`, then open http://localhost:9876/ in the browser you want to test in.
+Results of the test run will appear in the terminal where `yarn karma start` is running.

 If you notice any problems, please report them to the GitHub issue tracker at [http://github.com/kpdecker/jsdiff/issues](http://github.com/kpdecker/jsdiff/issues).

 ## Releasing

+Run a test in Firefox via the procedure above before releasing.

 A full release may be completed by first updating the `"version"` property in package.json, then running the following: